 Guide to Identify and Install correct Google Play Services on Android Device:

-I can not give you specific version of Google Play Services according to your phone, as each month or so, Google regularly releases new versions of Google Play services and then the old one do not work on your Android phone.
+I can not give you specific version of Google Play Services according to your phone, as each month or so, Google regularly releases new versions of Google Play services and then the old one does not work on your Android phone.
 So you need to figure out yourself which version is supported for your device.
 If you have issues in identifying the correct version of Google Play services for your phone, you can contact me on facebook or use the contact us form below to reach out to me.
 I will try my best to help you out.

 In this guide, I will lead you to the most renowned repository of Google Play services from where you can download the correct version of Google Play services for your phone.